Purple Sock Day logo with purple sock as the L in purple.

 Sarah is a serial entrepreneur, who is better known to many as Wheelie Momma blogger.

-She is a sought-after motivational speaker, publishes an online magazine Wheelie Momma Life, a Gentlebirth antenatal instructor and a published author with her first children’s book “My Mum’s A Superhero”.
+She is a sought-after motivational speaker, publishes an online magazine Wheelie Momma Life, a Gentlebirth antenatal instructor & a published author with her first children’s book “My Mum’s A Superhero”.
 She is also currently working on her autobiography “I’ll Show You”

 In the 2021 New Year’s Honours List, Sarah was awarded an MBE for her charitable services to people with disabilities.